Boiling-point elevation: Related equations for Calculating Boiling Point

-At high concentrations, the above formula is less precise due to nonideality of the solution.
-If the solute is also volatile, one of the key assumptions used in deriving the formula is not true, since it derived for solutions of non-volatile solutes in a volatile solvent.
-In the case of volatile solutes it is more relevant to talk of a mixture of volatile compounds and the effect of the solute on the boiling point must be determined from the phase diagram of the mixture.
-In such cases, the mixture can sometimes have a boiling point that is lower than either of the pure components; a mixture with a minimum boiling point is a type of azeotrope.
+The above formula reduces precision at high concentrations, due to nonideality of the solution.
+If the solute is volatile, one of the key assumptions used in deriving the formula is not true because the equation derived is for solutions of non-volatile solutes in a volatile solvent.
+In the case of volatile solutes, the equation can represent a mixture of volatile compounds more accurately, and the effect of the solute on the boiling point must be determined from the phase diagram of the mixture.
+In such cases, the mixture can sometimes have a lower boiling point than either of the pure components; a mixture with a minimum boiling point is a type of azeotrope.

 Ebullioscopic constants

 Values of the ebullioscopic constants Kb for selected solvents:

 Uses

-Together with the formula above, the boiling-point elevation can in principle be used to measure the degree of dissociation or the molar mass of the solute.
+Together with the formula above, the boiling-point elevation can be used to measure the degree of dissociation or the molar mass of the solute.
 This kind of measurement is called ebullioscopy (Latin-Greek "boiling-viewing").
-However, since superheating is difficult to avoid, precise ΔTb measurements are difficult to carry out, which was partly overcome by the invention of the Beckmann thermometer.
-Furthermore, the cryoscopic constant that determines freezing-point depression is larger than the ebullioscopic constant, and since the freezing point is often easier to measure with precision, it is more common to use cryoscopy.
+However, superheating is a factor that can affect the precision of the measurement and would be challenging to avoid because of the decrease in molecular mobility.
+Therefore, ΔTb would be hard to measure precisely even though superheating can be partially overcome by the invention of the Beckmann thermometer.
+In reality, cryoscopy is used more often because the freezing point is often easier to measure with precision.